tumcms/Open-Infra-Platform/Documentation/joss/paper.md

 Moreover, type safety is guaranteed at compile time, thus reducing the risk for bugs and errors.
 This is achieved by a carefully designed schema-agnostic template library.

-Let it be stated here that OIP serves as a prototypical playground for developments.
+OIP serves as a prototypical playground for developments.
 The software architecture, features, and functionalities have been changed, added or removed as required along the way.
 Nowadays, OIP uses the IFC schema and CloudCompare's model as independent internal data models --- explained in detail by @Hecht:2019:FBI.
 Major elements from previous developments were already realigned, while some (previously available) functionalities are still considered as work-in-progress.